Wesley: Wouldn't be cost-effective. I'm sure we make a lot from cancer.

 - In the novel The Child Garden by Geoff Ryman, cancer is eradicated — and it's discovered, too late, that it was the downside of an important part of the metabolism, which has also been eradicated in the process, drastically reducing human lifespan.

-- In the satirical book "Looking Backwards at the 80s (written in 1979) it's discovered that clubbing baby harp seals to death causes their brains to release a chemical that cures cancer.
+- In the satirical book Looking Backwards at the '80s (written in 1979), it's discovered that clubbing baby harp seals to death causes their brains to release a chemical that cures cancer.

 - In Never Let Me Go by Kazuo Ishiguro, the main characters are clones created to be used as unlimited organ donors for the cure for cancer.

-- A plot point in the earliest issues of Perry Rhodan.
+- This is a plot point in the earliest issues of Perry Rhodan.
 One important reason the Human Aliens stranded on the moon are even willing to consider working together with the primitive humans who've only just managed to land there themselves is because Earth medicine has recently developed a cure for the disease that threatens the life of the alien expedition's scientific leader — a form of leukemia.

 - The (initial) plot of Crusade revolved around a search for a cure for an alien plague.